How to Start a Business in Alaska Checklist

 You can reserve your business name online while you are preparing to start your business.
-Reservation is valid for 120 days and costs $25.00.
+Reservation is valid for 120 days and costs a non-refundable fee of $25.00.

 Registering a business name for most business types is done automatically when filing Articles of Incorporation/Organization.
 However, sole proprietorships should use the online filing link above and register their business name for $25.00.

 Nearly all businesses will need to register for federal taxes by applying for an Employer Identification Number.

 Registering your business can be done through the Division of Corporations, Business, and Professional Licensing, but there are different processes for each business type.

 Sole proprietorships are registered by registering their business name for $25.00.

 For other business types, you will need to determine your line of business and obtain your NAICS code before you can register.
 NAICS stands for North American Industry Classification System and was developed by the U.S. Census Bureau to classify businesses according to their line of business.

 You can view all of the State of Alaska's NAICS codes here.